yashbonde/chess_lm/README.md

 ## Todo

 This is the task list:
-- Perform Accuracy run on different models and log (in progress)
+- Perform Accuracy run on different models and log
-- Integrate code with a web interface on [chessshhh](https://github.com/yashbonde/chessshhh)
+  - Create a small subset of data for testing: create a conditional in `download.py` which runs like `python3 download.py -s 5` and creates a smaller file with top 5% of all the sequences in ZIP extract.
+Remember to do it for both the `agg_moves.txt` and `agg_res.txt`.
+  - Write a python script to evaluate different models on this small subset, it takes in a txt file which has list of paths to different checkpoints.
+This is done because in the final version all the models will have to be evaluated automatically on the complete dataset and there should be no human in the loop.
 - Add Simple MinMax Tree search
 - Add more complicated search algorithm MCTS